Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Roasted malt aromas and flavors including cocoa are acceptable at low levels.
 A very low level of malt sweetness may be present and balanced by acidity from Lactobacillus.

-Perceived Hop Aroma & Flavor: Not perceived
+Perceived Hop Aroma & Flavor: Not present

-Perceived Bitterness: Very low to medium-low, though acidity and wood aging (if used) may mask higher bitterness levels.
+Perceived Bitterness: Very low to medium-low, though acidity and wood-aging (if used) may mask higher bitterness levels.

 Body: Low to medium-low with a refreshing mouthfeel

 Additional notes: Oaky or woody flavors may be pleasantly integrated.
-Flavors of wine or distilled spirits associated with used barrels should not be evident.
+Flavors of wine or distilled spirits associated with used barrels should not be present.
 Bottle conditioned versions are often a blend of old and young beer to create the brewer’s intended flavor balance.

-ABV: 4.80% – 6.60%
+Alcohol By Volume: 4.80% – 6.60%

-Color SRM: 12-20
+Color SRM: 12-25

-Category 67: Belgian Witbier
+Category 68: Belgian Witbier*

 Color: Straw to pale